albar965/littlenavmap-manual/en/WEATHER.md

 _Active Sky_ programs.
 A suffix `Destination` or `Departure` will indicate the usage of Active Sky flight plan weather on the tab `Weather`.
 This gives _Active Sky_ users the most precise weather indication for departure and destination.

-Note that the indication of `Departure` or `Destination` depends entirely on the flight plan loaded into _Active Sky_ and not your flight plan in _Little Navmap_.
+Note that the indication of `Departure` or `Destination` depends entirely on the flight plan loaded into _Active Sky_ and not the flight plan in _Little Navmap_.